Former Yan: Reign of Murong Wei

-Murong Jun's son, Murong Wei was still a child when he ascended the throne and was assigned with multiple regents.
+Murong Jun's son, Murong Wei was still a child when he ascended the throne and was assigned multiple regents.
 Before his death, Jun had offered to pass the throne to Murong Ke, but Ke refused and settled with becoming one of his nephew's regents.
 Still, Ke held considerable power under Murong Wei, and traditional historians regarded him as one of the greatest statesmen and commanders of his period.
-In 365, he captured the ancient capital, Luoyang from Jin and brought the empire to its peak.
+In 365, he captured the ancient capital, Luoyang, from Jin and brought the empire to its peak.

-However, although Ke's regency was marked with political stability and military might, corruption was also beginning to take its toll on the empire.
+Although Ke's regency was marked with political stability and military might, corruption was also beginning to take its toll on the empire.
 One issue that plagued the empire was the decline of the state's fiscal revenue; after entering the Central Plains, the Yan nobility held large swathes of private land where they amassed commoners and concealed the household population from the state to avoid paying taxes.
 As a result, the imperial treasury was stretched thin, many officials had unpaid salaries and the public grain stores were exhausted.
 Ke's leadership initially mitigated the issue, but the situation quickly deteriorated after his untimely death in 367.
 Real power was then passed down to his notoriously corrupt uncle, Murong Ping.